RSE-Cambridge/iris-openstack/README.md

 Packaged IRIS Appliances should document if they need any of the optional tests.
 This should help you work out what appliances will work at what sites.

-### What IRIS OpenStack sites are currently available?
+### How can I get access to IRIS OpenStack resources?

-To request IRIS resources please see:
+To request IRIS resources:
 [https://www.iris.ac.uk/community/requesting-resources-from-iris/](https://www.iris.ac.uk/community/requesting-resources-from-iris/)

-TODO: list the current IRIS sites and their IRIS compatibility test results.
+To start a free trail with an OpenStack public cloud: [https://www.openstack.org/passport](https://www.openstack.org/passport)

 ### I have been given OpenStack resources.
-What should I do next?
+What next?

 Here are links to information on how to access each of the IRIS funded OpenStack sites: